 - A list of features tested in this project

 - Spotlight the critical issues you want people to know about.

-- Can be a 2 or 3 liner or a paragraph of your final verdict on the project summarizing the test team point of view about the project that’s been tested
+Can be a 2 or 3-liner or a paragraph of your final verdict on the project summarizing the test team’s point of view about the project release that’s been tested.

-The above template is just an example of how a software testing sign off template would look like.
-As said earlier you can create your own once you discover what’s working for you.
-And obviously, every team and every project is different so you may be required to make some changes here and there but something like a QA Sign off Template can give you a better or initial idea.
+The above template is just an example of what a testing sign off template would look like.
+As said earlier, you can create your own template once you discover what’s working for you.
+And obviously, every team and every project is different so you may be required to make some changes here and there but something like a Testing Sign off Template can give you a better initial idea.

-This is a great way to run through final checks on the project you just tested.
-Other than that you may also find some rifts in the test coverage.
-And the test sign off is final!
+It is a great way to run through final checks on the project you just tested – other than that, you may also find some rifts in the test coverage.
+And the test sign off is last!
 It means you have officially agreed with your team to pass the project to live.
-This means your time with the project has ended to treat it final and ignore further confusion within or outside the team.
+Your involvement in the project is now complete, so accept it as such and ignore every further confusion inside or outside the team.

-And further, if you like the type of content you are reading, be sure to subscribe to our QA Touch blog posts for more interesting content.
-We create and send so much Testing joy to your inbox without making a noise.
-Also, give us a thumbs-up on social media, where we do all the fun and exciting content on Testing and Tech.
+And further, if you like the type of content you are reading, please subscribe to our QA Touch blog posts for more interesting content.
+We create and send so much testing joy to your inbox without making a noise.
+Also, give us a thumbs-up on social media, where we do all the fun and exciting content on the testing process and Tech.